jhonnymonte/blogAPI/README.md

 realized with django Django rest Framework the project includes a user registration and user creation.
 CRUD of blog post
-post upload from API or from django admin token authorization documentation by swagger
+CRUD from API or from django admin token authorization documentation by swagger